 Principle and statement of intent

-At Bumbles Day Care we are committed to providing a caring, friendly and safe environment for all of our children.
-Bullying of any kind is unacceptable in our Nursery, PlayStation or Kids club.
-Children and parents should be assured that they will be supported when bullying is reported.
+- At Bumbles Day Care we are committed to providing a caring, friendly and safe environment for all of our children.
+Bullying of any kind is unacceptable across all of our settings, and parents should be assured that they will be supported when bullying is reported.

 At Bumbles Day Care we have formulated our policy using the following publications: